Achievable logoAchievable logo

 Benefits

-Municipal bonds are generally safe, especially general obligation (G.O.) bonds.
+Municipal bonds are generally considered safe, especially general obligation (G.O.) bonds.
 In fact, there were only 21 G.O. bond defaults from 1970 to 2016.
-The taxing authority of municipalities is a big benefit to investors.
+A key reason is the municipality’s taxing authority.
 Taxes must be paid, and municipalities rarely default on bonds backed by taxes.
 Revenue bonds are also generally safe, but defaults are more common than with G.O. bonds.

-Municipal bonds are also beneficial for investors wanting to support their local area.
-Money lent to cities and states is used to directly benefit its citizens.
-Municipal investors can pat themselves on the back for funding their roads, schools, parks, airports, universities, economic development, and more.
+Municipal bonds can also appeal to investors who want to support their local area.
+Money lent to cities and states is used to directly benefit citizens.
+Municipal investors can point to projects they helped fund - roads, schools, parks, airports, universities, economic development, and more.

 Risks

-While most municipal securities are safe from default risk, this isn’t always the case.
-While it’s very rare for general obligation (G.O.) bonds to default, revenue bonds face higher levels of default risk.
+While most municipal securities are safe from default risk, defaults can still happen.
+It’s very rare for general obligation (G.O.) bonds to default, but revenue bonds face higher levels of default risk.
 In fact, revenue bonds default at roughly 13 times the rate of G.O. bonds.
-However, revenue bond defaults are still fairly rare in the grand scheme of finance.
+Even so, revenue bond defaults are still fairly rare in the broader financial markets.

 Liquidity risk is much more common than default risk.
-Most municipal bonds are subject to a considerable amount of liquidity risk.
-In fact, many municipal bonds trade less than 50 times a year.
-To put this in comparison, the average daily trading volume for Treasury securities in 2018 was $547 billion!
+Many municipal bonds trade infrequently - often fewer than 50 times per year.
+For comparison, the average daily trading volume for Treasury securities in 2018 was $547 billion!

-Liquidity risk is especially apparent for smaller municipalities.
+Liquidity risk is especially noticeable for smaller municipalities.
 For example, Wyoming had a population of 578,759 in 2019.
-While this sounds like a lot of people, how many of them trade municipal bonds?
-And for those that do, how many would be willing to trade when an investor needs to liquidate?
-Bonds from Wyoming, or especially cities or localities in Wyoming are subject to significant levels of liquidity risk.
-The smaller the municipality, the higher the liquidity risk.
+Even if that sounds like a lot of people, only a small fraction trade municipal bonds.
+And among those who do, only some will be ready to buy at the moment an investor needs to sell.
+Bonds from Wyoming - and especially from smaller cities or localities within Wyoming - can be subject to significant liquidity risk.
+In general, the smaller the municipality, the higher the liquidity risk.

-The last risk to discuss relates to yield.
-We discussed the benefit of tax-free income from municipal bonds above, but this benefit doesn’t exist for free.
-The drawback of tax-free income is low yields.
-Issuers know they can offer their bonds at low yields because of the lack of taxes investors pay on the interest.
-While it’s not the most devastating risk, an investor in a low tax bracket should avoid municipal investments.
-Otherwise, they’re experiencing opportunity cost when other investments could pay them a higher after-tax return.
+The last risk relates to yield.
+We discussed the benefit of tax-free income above, but that benefit comes with a tradeoff: lower yields.
+Issuers know they can offer lower yields because investors don’t pay taxes on the interest.
+This isn’t always a devastating drawback, but it matters.
+An investor in a low tax bracket should generally avoid municipal investments; otherwise, they may face opportunity cost if other investments could provide a higher after-tax return.

 Definitions